FINANCIAL AID RATE96%

 Admission Requirements & Details

-The information regarding admissions below may provide a better idea of the students ASU accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college or dual credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into ASU.
+The information regarding admissions below may provide a better idea of the students Arizona State University accepts.
+The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted